jkuler/canary-device/README.md

 DEBUG = False # Debug mode is turned off by default to suggest production ready
 ```

-Since the REst API resources in the application do not require authentication and the service functionality requires resources to
+Since the Rest API resources do not require authentication and the service functionality requires resources to
 handle many request but not too many, we configured the projects to only accept 60 request per minutes (GET, POST, PUT, DELETE)

 ```python